coollog/theboola/wp-content/plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 7.7 =

+New 'Image Dimensions' options for Open Graph and Pinterest in the custom Social Settings metabox (Pro version), plus other new features and improvements.

+= 7.6.13.3 =

+Added a check to disable social sharing buttons in RSS feeds.

+= 7.6.13.2 =

+Fixes for the WooCommerce and BuddyPress support addons (Pro version).

 = 7.6.13.1 =

 A new 'Report Cache Purge Count' option, and 'Social Preview' and 'Header Preview' tabs enabled for Drafts as well.

 = 7.6.13 =

-Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some cases, fix to better control URL rewriting service failures.
+Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some special cases, fix to better control URL rewriting service failures.